 Group Internal Audit follows the risk assessment approach outlined by the Committee of Sponsoring Organizations of the Treadway Commission.
 This is a joint initiative of five private-sector organisations dedicated to providing thought leadership and guidance on enterprise risk management.

 In at-risk countries, Scania ensures that either the chief financial officer or the managing director of the local business unit is a carrier of Scania values, typically due to having years of experience working with Scania in Sweden.
-The comapny avoid “tandem relocations” of a managing director and chief financial officer partnership to avert the possibility of complicity.
+The company avoid “tandem relocations” of a managing director and chief financial officer partnership to avert the possibility of complicity.

 Local management is responsible for ensuring employees’ understanding of ethical business practices.
 The local board checks that all contracts with agents are formal.
 The company’s controllers are aware of all big contracts such as significant bus sales to a municipality.
 Payments to agents must be accurately documented, with a written contract specifying services carried out and the corresponding compensation.